Sigill/OggAlbumTagger/README.md

 - `show`: without argument, displays the tags of the selected files.
 Tags are sorted alphabetically, except for the `metadata_block_picture` which is listed last.
 The command can be restricted to a single tag XXX by using the `show tag xxx` command.

-- `set <tag> value1 [value2...]`: tags each selected files with the specified tag and all specified values.
-If the tag does not exists, it is created.
+- `set <tag> value1 [value2…]`: tags each selected files with the specified tag and all specified values.
+If the tag does not exist, it is created.
 If it already exists, all previous values are discarded before adding the new ones.
 Duplicated values are discarded.

   If the tag is `metadata_block_picture` (also aliased as `picture`), you have to provide the path to a jpeg or png file (autocomplete also works here) and optionally a description of the picture.
 OggAlbumTagger currently only supports the "front cover" type (see http://xiph.org/flac/format.html#metadata_block_picture).

-- `add <tag> value1 [value2...]`: like `set`, but previous values are not discarded.
+- `add <tag> value1 [value2…]`: like `set`, but previous values are not discarded.

-- `rm <tag> [value1...]`: removes the specified values of the specified tag for all selected files.
+- `rm <tag> [value1…]`: removes the specified values of the specified tag for all selected files.
 If no value is specified, the tag is deleted.

 - `auto tracknumber`: automatically sets the `TRACKNUMBER` tag based on the selection.
 Numbering starts at 1, there is no padding with zeros.